Rules of chess: Timing

 The United States Chess Federation (USCF) rule is different.
 USCF Rule 14E defines "insufficient material to win on time", that is lone king, king plus knight, king plus bishop, and king plus two knights opposed by no pawns, and there is no forced win in the final position.
 Hence to win on time with this material, the USCF rule requires that a win can be forced from that position, while the FIDE rule merely requires a win to be possible.
 (See Monika Soćko rules appeal in 2008 and Women's World Chess Championship 2008 for a famous instance of this rule.)

 With mechanical clocks only, flag-fall for both players can occur.
 With digital clocks, the clock indicates which flag fell first, and this information is valid.

+In official tournaments, players may only stop their clock with the same hand used to make the move on board.
+Players are not allowed to hover over or keep their fingers on the clock to stop it as soon as a move is made.
+This prevents players from accidentally or deliberately stopping the clock before the move is made on the board.
+Using a different hand to stop the clock is treated as an Illegal move, and warrants the appropriate consequences.

 In the last period of a standard chess game or rapid games, if played without increment, a special set of rules applies regarding the clock, referenced as "Quickplay Finishes".
 These rules allow a player with under two minutes time to request an increment introduced, or request a draw based on claiming no progress or no effort, to be ruled by the arbiter.
 These rules have been relevant when playing with mechanical clocks, which do not allow setting an increment and are today with digital clocks of second importance only, as playing with increment is recommended.